Description

 Risk and Exploitability

-The CVSS score is 9.1, indicating critical severity.
-The EPSS score is below 1%, suggesting low exploitation probability at the time of analysis.
+The CVSS score of 9.1 indicates critical severity, while the EPSS score of 2% reflects a low but non-zero probability of exploitation.
 The vulnerability is not listed in the CISA KEV catalog.
-Exploitation requires an authenticated API user to create a project with the malicious lifecycle label; an administrator then triggers the container update, at which point the injected command executes inside the target container.
-The attack vector is therefore an authenticated, privileged operation, but the impact is full remote code execution within the container environment.
+Exploitation requires an authenticated API user to create a project with a malicious lifecycle label, and the compromise occurs when an administrator triggers a container update, at which point the injected command runs inside the container.

 Remediation